 Announcing updates to the AWS Well-Architected Framework

-We are excited to announce the availability of improved AWS Well-Architected Framework guidance.
+We are excited to announce the availability of improved AWS Well-Architected Framework content.
 In this update, we have made changes across all six pillars of the framework: Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimization, and Sustainability.

 A brief history